yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/README.md

 1. Fork this repo to your github account.
 2. Clone it onto your computer `git clone ___`
-3. Add STC's copy as a remote called 'upstream'
+3. Add STC's copy as a remote nicknamed 'upstream'

 ```bash
   git remote add upstream https://github.com/yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring.git